How Myobraces Compare to Conventional Braces

 What is Holistic Orthodontics?

 Holistic orthodontics focuses on straight teeth and correcting poor function such as tongue thrust, tongue tie and mouth breathing.
 Holistic orthodontics stimulates proper jaw and facial growth and optimizes the bite and airway.
 Crooked teeth happen when jaw structures do not grow optimally.
 Poor jaw structure development is seen with tongue tie and airway obstruction.
 When the mouth does not grow to be large enough, teeth become crooked because there is not enough room for all of them to fit.
+This is when Myobraces can be beneficial.

 Holistic and functional dental treatment seeks to treat the underlying cause of a medical problem.
 And holistic orthodontics is just one example of this same treatment philosophy.
 When the underlying cause is corrected, rarely do the problems happen again.
 One key to straight teeth and optimal health is proper growth and development of the mouth so the teeth and tongue have enough room to fit and function properly.